deepppl/evaluation/README.md

 python test_posteriordb.py  --backend numpyro --mode comprehensive
 ```

-This will generate a csv file `YYMMDD_HHMM_numpyro_comprehensive.csv` containing the exit code of each experiments.
+This will generate a csv file `logs/YYMMDD_HHMM_numpyro_comprehensive.csv` containing the exit code of each experiments.

 ### RQ2-RQ3